 Melbourne JD students have the option to intermit from their course in their final year to complete an additional degree at a partner university.
 Melbourne Law School has a growing number of partnerships, each with their own areas of expertise, that allow students to further specialise in their chosen field of interest.

-Successful applicants will depart in their sixth and final semester of the Melbourne JD to complete the one-year program abroad (except for Chinese University of Hong Kong, see below).
+Successful applicants will depart in their sixth and final semester of the Melbourne JD to complete the one-year program abroad.

 Students are responsible for applying, paying for, and obtaining the appropriate visas required.

-Students are required to pay the fees for their program directly to the partner university (except for Chinese University of Hong Kong, see below) and will be fee exempt for the equivalent component(s) at the University of Melbourne.
+Students are required to pay the fees for their program directly to the partner university and will be fee exempt for the equivalent component(s) at the University of Melbourne.

 Students are liable for all remaining travel/transportation, living expenses, textbooks, passport, visa, and personal expenses associated with the Degree Partnership Program during the academic semester abroad.